Texas Power of Attorney Forms

-- General / Durable Power of Attorney (§ 751.0021) – Signed by the Principal, or in their conscious presence by another adult directed by them to sign their name) as well as a Notary Public.
+- General / Durable Power of Attorneys (§ 751.0021) – Signed by the principal (or by another person given direct permission from the principal to sign their name) as well as a Notary Public.

-- Advance Directive / Medical Power of Attorney (§ 166.032) – A Declarant (the Principal) must sign an Advance Directive in the presence of two (2) witnesses, who must also sign the document.
+- Advance Directive / Medical Power of Attorney (§ 166.032) – The declarant (a.k.a the “principal”) must sign the POA in the presence of two (2) witnesses, who must also sign the document.
 A minimum of one (1) of the witnesses is required to meet the criteria for witnesses found in § 166.003.
-Alternatively, the Declarant may have their signature acknowledged before a Notary Public in replacement of witnesses.
+The declarant also has the option of having their signature acknowledged before a Notary Public in replacement of witnesses.
 Typically, declarants opt for having their POAs signed by witnessed AND notarized to ensure the legality of the POA.

 When is it Effective?

-The law § 166.032 states that for an Advance Directive / Medical Power of Attorney to be valid and effective, the Declarant (the Principal) is required to sign it in the presence of two (2) witnesses, who must also sign the document.
-At least one (1) of the witnesses must meet the requirements set out by § 166.003.
-The Declarant also has the option of signing the POA before a Notary Public in lieu of witnesses.
+The Texas Advance Directive Act (§ 166.032) states that for a Medical POA to be valid and effective, the declarant (also known as the principal) is required to sign it in the presence of a Notary Public OR two (2) witnesses, who must also sign the document.
+At least one (1) of the witnesses must meet the requirements set out by § 166.003, which requires at least one (1) witness to NOT be: